 ChangHoon Lee, Owner of Prestige Line Dental Studio in Flower Mound, TX is a master dental ceramist and CDT, has passion and experience in the field of dentistry.
 He works to continuously utilize the best methods for esthetic porcelain restorations to achieve the best results.
 He has committed many years of hard work and dedication to providing superior quality to many doctors.
 His exceptional work ethic is what defines his personal philosophy of “nothing but the best.”
 He had an opportunity to study at UCLA master dental ceramist program under Dr. Ed Mclaren.
 Also he is working closely with GC America and is a proud member of Key Opinion Leader at GC America.

-In addition, he is very active in his community.
-For example, Dr. Wyatt is a featured speaker in the chamber of commerce and other organizations.
-Above all, he is a published author on Dentaltown.
-In conclusion, be sure to follow Dr. Wyatt on Twitter @DrWilliamWyatt.
+He is very active in his local community as a featured speaker in the chamber of commerce and other organizations, plus Dr. Wyatt is also a published author on Dental town.
+Follow Dr. Wyatt on Twitter @DrWilliamWyatt.